 Unfortunately, with so many backup solutions available, we can’t explain how to retrieve your files from all of them.

-If you were using one of the most popular backup solutions, Windows’ own File History, you can:
+To get back your files using one of the most popular backup solutions, Windows File History:

 1. Search for Control Panel in the Start menu and “open” it.